Create a

 Performance management processes seem to be anchored in past practices

 A reported 58% of organizations continue to use spreadsheets to “track and monitor” employee performance.
-Another 57% are not taking steps to reduce bias due to an overreliance on a manager’s perception of the employee's contributions, whether or not they directly observe them performing the work.
-Given the range of available HR technologies that collect and report on employee contributions through peer, project manager, or skip-level recognition, collaboration, goal, feedback, and performance platforms, it is surprising that the reliance on manual processes and direct supervisor observation continues.
+Another 57% are not taking steps to reduce bias because they overrely on a manager’s perception of the employee's contributions, whether or not they directly observe the employee performing the work.
+Given the range of available HR technologies that collect and report on employee contributions through peer, project manager, or skip-level recognition, collaboration, goal-setting, feedback, and performance platforms, it is surprising that reliance on manual processes and direct supervisor observation persists.

 Frequent performance interactions are still novel

-The heavily promoted concept of regular (e.g., weekly, bi-weekly, or monthly) check-ins is considered the current standard, yet it seems to be overstated.
+The heavily promoted concept of regular (e.g., weekly, biweekly, or monthly) check-ins is considered the current standard, yet it seems overstated.
 One study reports that almost 70% of companies use annual or semi-annual review cycles.
-Another one found that 51% of organizations provide annual or semi-annual reviews.
-Such an infrequent schedule fails to meet employees' expectations and preferences, with over 50% wanting them at least monthly and 94% preferring in-the-moment corrections and coaching.
-Improving performance management can start with more frequent employee-manager engagement.
+Another study found that 51% of organizations offer annual or semiannual reviews.
+Such an infrequent schedule fails to meet employees' expectations and preferences: over 50% want them at least monthly, and 94% prefer in-the-moment corrections and coaching.
+Improving performance management can start with more frequent engagement between employees and managers.

 Goal-setting practices still represent a process weakness

 Gartner found that only 52% of surveyed organizations have an annual goal-setting process, while another 19% have no formal policy or process.
 Gallup reports that while managers prioritize team and customer goals as crucial for business success, 58% of employee goals are individually based, and only 36% are team- and 19% customer-based.
 Furthermore, how can employees and managers understand their progress without ongoing review?
-The finding that only 56% formally review their performance goals with their manager once a year or less suggests that the lack of check-ins on advances toward goal attainment is communicating a lack of concern or prioritization by the managers.
+The finding that only 56% formally review their performance goals with their manager once a year or less suggests that the lack of progress check-ins signals a lack of concern or prioritization on the part of managers.

 Why improving performance management should be a priority